Japan Best Places: The Stories

 When Kukai eventually passed away while meditating, his body miraculously did not decay, and he continues to sit in eternal meditation at his grave on Mt.
 Koya, to await the coming of the Buddha of the Future.
 Monks continue to serve him a ceremonial breakfast here each morning.
 Many of Kukai’s followers wanted to wait near him when they died, so the vast Oku-no-in cemetery grew up around his grave in a stunning cedar forest on Mt.
 Koya.

-Today Shingon temples often feature a statue of the fierce deity Fudo, and still frequently perform dramatic fire rituals with horns, drums, and chanting in Sanskrit, where wooden prayer boards are sent on smoke to the gods.
+Today Shingon temples often feature a statue of the fierce deity Fudo, and frequently perform dramatic fire rituals where wooden prayer boards are sent on smoke to the gods.
 Many faithful also make Kukai’s pilgrimage around the 88 temples of Shikoku.

 Fushimi Inari Shrine: Kyoto prays to the God of Rice

-When the emperor had Kukai build the Kyoto temple to perform his Buddhist rituals to protect the country in the 800s, he also built the Fushimi national shrine to offer Shinto prayers to the god of rice for good harvests.
-Like To-ji temple, the popular Fushimi Inari Shrine , with its photogenic tunnels of orange tori gates has remained an active religious site for more than 1000 years.
+When the emperor had Kukai build the Kyoto national temple for prayers for the country, he also ordered the construction of the Fushimi Inari Shrine, to pray particularly to the god of rice for good harvests, on which the country depended.
+With its photogenic tunnels of orange tori gates, the shrine has remained an active religious site for more than 1000 years.
 All of its hundreds of torii gates were offered with donations in prayer for success in business, many of them by Japan’s leading corporations today.
 The shrine priests continue to perform the traditional rituals for every stage of the vital rice crop on which Japan still depends.

 Mt.
 Hiei: Tendai Mountain discipline

 The scenic mountain monastery of Enryaku-ji is a great day trip from Kyoto, an adventure by train, cable car and ropeway through the treetops.
 Looking down on the city far below on one side, and Lake Biwa on the other, one feels one has left the mundane world behind.
-This mountain is believed to protect Kyoto from evil from the dangerous northeast direction, so the emperor supported the monks to offer prayers there to protect the city.
-The imperially supported monastery grew into Japan’s most powerful religious institution, a vast complex of temples in the forest where almost all of Japan’s monks have trained since the 800s.
+This mountain is believed to protect Kyoto from evil from the dangerous northeast direction, so the emperor supported monks there to offer prayers to protect the city.
+This imperially supported monastery grew into Japan’s most powerful religious institution, a vast monastery complex in the forest which has trained almost all of Japan’s monks since the 800s.

-Enryaku-ji’s Tendai sect was the religion of the emperors, but the powerful temple could pressure emperors to banish preachers it didn’t like.
+Enryaku-ji’s Tendai sect was the religion of the emperors, and the powerful temple pressured the emperors to banish competing preachers it didn’t like.
 It also regularly sent its own army of warrior monks down to Kyoto to burn the temples of its rivals.
-Tendai teachings traditionally center on the popular Lotus Sutra, with its merciful Kannon who helps people in myriad ways.
-Today, Tendai takes a wide view that many different practices are all part of one Buddhism, so it now honors the monks who founded other sects that Enryaku-ji once persecuted, and Tendai monks now chant to Amida as well as perform esoteric rituals.
+Tendai teachings center on the classic Lotus Sutra, with its stories of the merciful Kannon who helps people in myriad ways.
+Tendai today takes a wide view that many different practices are all part of one Buddhism, so it now honors the monks who went on to found other sects that it once persecuted, and Tendai monks now chant to Amida as well as perform esoteric rituals.

 Byodo-in: Salvation by faith in Amida Buddha